Royal Crescent Hotel Bath Afternoon Tea

 Are you looking to buy a special afternoon tea gift experience for a friend?

 Virgin Experience Days offers several gift options for Afternoon Tea at The Royal Crescent Hotel in Bath.

 - If you’re taking Afternoon Tea in the Dower House, request a table overlooking the garden or by the fireside

 - The Children’s Royal Crescent Afternoon Tea, (ages 3-11 years), includes treats such as chocolate tiffin slices, vanilla cupcakes and takeaway Tuck Shop sweets

 - Visit the Canary Gin Bar to taste and buy Bath Gin

 - Learn to bake Bath buns and bread at the Bertinet Kitchen Cookery School

-Brooks Guest House Bath – A boutique guest house with 22 stylish bedrooms just 5 minutes walk from Victoria Park.
-Part of a small family-owned group of hotels (read our review of Brooks Country House Hotel near Ross-on-Wye).
+This boutique guest house has 22 stylish bedrooms and is just 5 minutes walk from Victoria Park.
+It’s part of a small family-owned group of hotels (read our review of Brooks Country House Hotel near Ross-on-Wye).